Traditions & Culture of Collecting Articles by and about Collectors, Librarians, and Booksellers

 - Andreas Vesalius.
 In Vision of a Collector: The Lessing J. Rosenwald Collection in the Library of Congress.
 Washington D.C.: Library of Congress, 1991, pp. 396–398.

 - Morton’s Medical Bibliography.
 An Annotated Check-list of Texts Illustrating the History of Medicine (Garrison and Morton).
 Edited by Jeremy M. Norman Fifth edition.
 Aldershot, England: Scholar Press, 1991.
+Since April 2015 this was superceded by the interactive electronic version of the bibliography at www.historyofmedicine.com.

 - The Haskell F. Norman Library of Science and Medicine, co-authored with Diana H. Hook.
 2 vols.
 San Francisco: Jeremy Norman & Co., Inc., 1991.